Market makers and authorised primary dealers can use exemptions from certain requirements of the Short Selling Regulation (SSR).

 The annexes may be used as follows:

-- where the notifier is registered as a market-maker at a trading venue, it can use Annex I-A to list relevant financial instruments for which it is registered to make markets
+- If the notifier is registered as a market-maker at a trading venue, it can use Annex I-A to list relevant financial instruments for which it is registered to make markets.

-- where it is not registered as a market maker at any particular venue, Annex I-B should be used to list relevant instruments for which it is or intends to conduct market-making activities that fall within Article 2(1)(k) of the SSR
+- if the notifier is not registered as a market maker at any particular venue, it should use to list relevant instruments for which it is conducting or intends to conduct market-making activities that fall within Article 2(1)(k) of the SSR.

-- Annex II can be used to list the relevant trading venues of which the notifier is a member
+- The notifier can use Annex II to list the relevant trading venues of which the notifier is a member.

-- Annex III can be used to provide additional information
+- The notifier can use Annex III to provide additional information.

 Authorised primary dealers